tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 Documentation created: dist/doc/html/husk/index.html
 {% endhighlight %}

-The resulting HTML file is basically what you'd see on [Haddock][].
+The resulting HTML file is basically what you'd see on Hackage.
 But it's missing one thing:
 links to the source.
 Adding those requires an additional dependency.